A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Conclusions

 \section{Conclusions}

-As AQFP technology continues to mature, methods to improve circuit integration will need to be improved.
-To that end we present a tractable algorithm that utilizes phase-skipping in buffer and splitter insertion to achieve 48.6\%, 63.4\%, and 70.3\% for buffer and splitter reduction for 1, 2, and 3 phase-skipping circuits respectively over the state of the art.
+Despite the advances in latency associated with phase-skipping AQFP circuits, their area efficiency remains an important problem.
+To this end we present an algorithm that utilizes phase-skipping in buffer and splitter insertion to achieve an average 74\% buffer and splitter reduction for 4 phase-skipping circuits and a 40\% reduction in total JJ count compared to the state of the art buffer and splitter insertion algorithms.
 We hope the strength of these results motivate continued research into phase-skipping implementations and that the presented algorithm assists in the practical implementation of such circuits.
 Further optimizations can explore applying phase-skipping B/S insertion for sequential circuits, specifically targeting multi-threading.
-Further power optimizations can be explored such as identifying splitter trees/subtrees where phase-skipping will have minimal impacts and modifying the local constraints to replace phase-skipping splitters with lower-power splitters.
+Additionally, optimizations during physical design can be tailored for phase-skipping connections.